 The list below includes resources available to Global Campus students at WSU nationally, and globally.

 Global Campus Student Services houses the Title IX Liaison for the Global Campus and works closely with the CCR on student conduct cases involving discrimination, sexual harassment, and sexual misconduct.
-800-222-4978.
+Global Campus Student Services also provides information on student grievances and complaints processes for non-residents through their WSU Global Campus Student Complaint Process.
+800-222-4978, 509-335-3557

-DOS can assist you in coordinating resources and support, such as making changes in classes or your schedule and can assist you with other challenges you may encounter.
-This office also has Student Conduct Advisors available to help students understand the conduct process, resources, and their options.
-French 134, 509-335-5757.
+ODOS can assist you in coordinating resources and support, such as making changes in classes or your schedule.
+This office also can help you resolve housing issues, notify faculty if you will be leaving campus for a short time, and assist you with other challenges you may encounter.
+This office also has Student Conduct Advisors available to help students understand the conduct process, resources, and available options.
+Housed on the Pullman Campus, ODOS works with all WSU Campuses across the system.
+French Ad 134, Pullman WA.
+509-335-5757

 CCR works closely with CCS on student matters or HRS on employee matters involving discrimination, sexual harassment and sexual misconduct.
-CCR conducts investigations, makes findings of fact, determines whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct (Executive Policy 15) was violated.
+CCR conducts investigations, makes findings of fact, and determines whether Executive Policy 15: WSU Policy Prohibiting Discrimination and Harassment was violated.
 CCR also provides trainings about discrimination, sexual harassment, and sexual misconduct.
-Interpretive services available.
+Housed on the Pullman Campus, CCR works with all WSU Campuses across the system.
+Interpretive services are available.
 French 225, 509-335-8288.

 CCS administers the student conduct system and addresses potential violations of the WSU Standards of Conduct for Students.
 CCS participates in investigative meetings with CCR and addresses any disciplinary action, as appropriate, after the investigation is complete.
+CCS is housed on the Pullman Campus but works closely with conduct officers on all campuses.
+The same Standards of Conduct apply to all students, regardless of their campus location.
 French Ad 130, 509-335-4532.

 The ombudsman is designated by the university to function as an impartial and neutral resource to assist all members of the university community.
 The ombudsman provides information relating to university policies and procedures and facilitates the resolution of problems and grievances through informal investigation and mediation.
 The office does not replace or supersede other university grievances, complaint, or appeal procedures.
 509-335-1195.